interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 ## 1.3 Exporting Panels

-We now export each panel into its own file, either '.png' or '.svg'.
+We can now export each panel into its own file, either '.png' or '.svg'.
 In Figma, we do this by:
 * selecting all elements in a panel, including the panel frame,
-* grouping these elements ( right-click > Group Selection),
+* grouping these elements ( right-click > Group Selection or `command+G` on Mac),
-* Select the small `+` sign besides `Export` in the menu on the right
+* Select the small "`+`" sign besides `Export` in the menu on the right
 * Change PNG to SVG
+* Click the "`...`" button to the right of the "SVG" field and
+* Make sure the "Include "id" Attribute" option is checked.
-* Click the `Export XXX ` button.
+* Click the `Export ...` button.

-We repeat this for each panel.
-In our case, we end up with X panels, which we can give any name we like, e.g.,:
+We repeat this for **each** panel.
+In our case, we end up with eight SVG files, which we name like so:
 * `price.svg`
 * `units.svg`
 * `sales-a.svg`